HTTP cookie: Hidden form fields

 Another form of session tracking is to use web forms with hidden fields.
 This technique is very similar to using URL query strings to hold the information and has many of the same advantages and drawbacks.
 In fact, if the form is handled with the HTTP GET method, then this technique is similar to using URL query strings, since the GET method adds the form fields to the URL as a query string.
 But most forms are handled with HTTP POST, which causes the form information, including the hidden fields, to be sent in the HTTP request body, which is neither part of the URL, nor of a cookie.

 This approach presents two advantages from the point of view of the tracker.
 First, having the tracking information placed in the HTTP request body rather than in the URL means it will not be noticed by the average user.
 Second, the session information is not copied when the user copies the URL (to bookmark the page or send it via email, for example).

 window.name DOM property

 All current web browsers can store a fairly large amount of data (2–32 MB) via JavaScript using the DOM property window.name.
 This data can be used instead of session cookies.
 The technique can be coupled with JSON/JavaScript objects to store complex sets of session variables on the client side.

 The downside is that every separate window or tab will initially have an empty window.name property when opened.

-In some respects, this can be more secure than cookies due to the fact that its contents are not automatically sent to the server on every request like cookies are, so it is not vulnerable to network cookie sniffing attacks.
+In some respects, this can be more secure than cookies because its contents are not automatically sent to the server on every request like cookies are, so it is not vulnerable to network cookie sniffing attacks.